huggingface/datasets/docs/source/quickstart.rst

 Train the model
 ---------------

-Lastly, create a training loop and begin training.
+Lastly, create a simple training loop and start training:

 .. tab:: PyTorch